1j01/nw-screensaver/README.md

   (maybe if there's no canvas but there's an iframe, present the iframe as above) (also, set allowtransparency)

-* Shortcut to temporarily show all elements and allow interaction with the page

 * Automatic offline support?
   (Maybe some crazy hack
-  forcefully setting the <html manifest> attribute to load a CACHE MANIFEST that specifies everything stuff to be cached?)
+  forcefully setting the <html manifest> attribute to load a CACHE MANIFEST that specifies everything should be cached??)
-  Maybe try to hook into chromes Save Webpage functionality...
+  Maybe try to hook into chrome's "Save page as..." functionality...??

 * Some cool integration ideas: